ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Export project from articy:draft

 Now that the plugin is running, you are ready to export your data from articy:draft.
 Open your articy:draft project and open the export window.
-Here you will find the unreal engine export.
-Please note that the unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
+Here you will find the Unreal Engine export.
+Please note that the Unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
 When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue4` export file.

 <p align="center">